Montessori Mom

 1. Put about 1 cup of roasted peanuts in a blender

-2. Add about 2 tablespoons vegetable oil-optional
+2. Add about 2 tablespoons vegetable oil

 3. Grind